opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 .. ocv:cfunction:: CvSeq* cvApproxPoly( const void* curve, int headerSize, CvMemStorage* storage, int method, double epsilon, int recursive=0 )

-    :param curve: Input vector of 2d point, stored in:
+    :param curve: Input vector of a 2D point stored in:

         * ``std::vector`` or ``Mat`` (C++ interface)

-        * ``Nx2`` numpy array (Python interface).
+        * ``Nx2`` numpy array (Python interface)

         * ``CvSeq`` or `` ``CvMat`` (C interface)

     :param approxCurve: Result of the approximation.
 The type should match the type of the input curve.
-In the case of C interface the approximated curve is stored in the memory storage and pointer to it is returned.
+In case of C interface the approximated curve is stored in the memory storage and pointer to it is returned.

     :param epsilon: Parameter specifying the approximation accuracy.
 This is the maximum distance between the original curve and its approximation.